lildude/starling-sweeper/README.md

 This application allows you to round-up your Starling bank transactions to the nearest £1 and transfer the delta to a savings goal.

+It can also "sweep" the balance in your account as the time of receiving an inbound faster payment or Nostro deposit to a savings goal.

 This implementation is a fork of the original work at https://github.com/billglover/starling-roundup, but targeted at Heroku.
 Why Heroku?
 Because I already use Heroku, it has a simple "click" deploy method and gives me all the web server resources and functionality I need without having to string together, and individually pay for, a ton of AWS services.
 This runs quite happily in the free micro dyno.

 ## How it works